 - Do not fax or send a hard copy of your abstract.

-- The abstracts submitted by the deadline of Friday, September 9th, will be allowed a three day editing window by the submitting author.
-The editing window will close at midnight, September 12, 2016.
+- Abstracts submitted by the deadline of Sunday, October 22nd, will be allowed a three day editing window by the submitting author.
+The editing window will close at midnight, October 25, 2017.

 - Authors will be notified of the section, day, and time of their presentations by reading the Annual Meeting Program which will be published on our web site by the end of October.
 Printed programs will be available at the meeting.
 Proceedings including the abstracts will be available for purchase.